frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/use-state-and-actions.md

 Now let's learn how we can use `state` and `actions` within our theme to develop a bit of interactivity.

-We're going to add the option to show/hide the URL that sits just under our main header.
+We're going to add the option to show/hide the URL that sits just under our main heading.
 We originally used this to display the value of `state.router.link` when we first connected our `<Root>` component to the state in an [earlier lesson](part1-creating-a-custom-theme/connect-the-root-component-to-the-state.md).

 Open `index.js` at the root of our theme and add a new boolean property called `isUrlVisible` in `state.theme`.
 We'll set its default value to `false`.